gabimafuzo/NAMD/README.md

 - Perform analyses such as RMSD, hydrogen bonds, and other relevant measurements.

 ### **3. Visualization**:
-- Use **VMD** to visualize MD trajectories, generate images, and create movies to present findings.
+- Use **VMD** to visualize MD trajectories, generate images, and create movies.

 ---